What is The Local Traffic Committee?

 How Does it Operate?

-The local council must refer all traffic related matters to the LTC prior to exercising its delegated powers.
-Matters related to classified roads or functions that have not been delegated to the council must be referred directly to the RMS or relevant organisation, not the LTC.
-However, the RMS will generally seek the views of the council on classified road traffic issues via the general traffic advice process.
+Local Councils must refer all traffic related matters to the LTC prior to exercising its delegated powers.
+Matters related to classified roads or functions that have not been delegated to Council must be referred directly to Transport for NSW or relevant organisation, not the LTC.
+However, the Transport for NSW will generally seek the views of Council on classified road traffic issues, via the general traffic advice process.

 The LTC considers the technical merits of each proposal it receives and ensures that the proposal meets current technical guidelines.
-The LTC has no decision-making powers and a council is not bound by the advice of its LTC.
+The LTC has no decision-making powers, and local Councils are not bound by the advice of LTCs.

 The LTC is not a committee under the Local Government Act 1993.